 Pineapple peels: These make a great, cheap car air freshener.
 Put some rind scraps from a pineapple in a plastic bag.
 Leave the bag on the dashboard or in the back window of your car.
 Solar energy will cause the pineapple peelings to shrink and dry out and your car will smell like a pina colada.
 You can also use them as a foot scrub—no kidding!

-Cucumber peels: These are natural pest control agents.
-The bitterness of cucumber peels will ward off ants, moths, mites, wasps and silverfish.
-Lay cucumber peels in corners of the kitchen, on windowsills or in cabinets … wherever you are having a bug problem.
-Refresh them frequently, though — decomposing cucumbers will actually attract pests.
+Cucumber peels can serve as natural pest control agents.
+Their bitterness acts as a deterrent for ants, moths, mites, wasps, and silverfish.
+Place cucumber peels in the corners of your kitchen, on windowsills, or in cabinets wherever you are experiencing a bug problem.
+Remember to replace them frequently, as decomposing cucumbers may attract pests.

-Cucumbers are beneficial for the skin.
-Place some fresh peels over your eyes to reduce puffiness and redness or rub the wet underside of the peel all over your face for a quick facemask to tighten the skin.
+Cucumbers are also beneficial for the skin.
+Place some fresh peels over your eyes to reduce puffiness and redness or rub the wet underside of the peel all over your face for a quick face mask to tighten the skin.

 Orange peels: Put an orange peel in your brown sugar container.
 The oils in the peel will soften hard lumpy sugar up in just a few hours.

-The white side of an orange peel can polish dull-looking wood furniture and not-yet-dried orange peels make a natural sponge you can use to clean your sink or stovetop.
-It cuts grease and leaves a lovely citrus smell.
+The white side of an orange peel can be used to polish dull-looking wood furniture, while not-yet-dried orange peels can serve as a natural sponge for cleaning sinks or stovetops.
+They effectively cut through grease and leave behind a pleasant citrus fragrance.

-Finally, put some orange peels in jar, cover with white vinegar and close the lid.
-Let it sit in the refrigerator for a few weeks shaking it occasionally.
-Then, pour into a spray bottle and use it as an earth-friendly cleaner for floors, windows and household surfaces.
+Additionally, you can create an earth-friendly cleaner by placing orange peels in a jar, covering them with white vinegar, and sealing the lid.
+Allow it to sit in the refrigerator for a few weeks, shaking it occasionally.
+Afterward, transfer the mixture to a spray bottle for use on floors, windows, and other household surfaces.

 Judy Kneiszel is a freelance writer from De Pere, Wisconsin.
 She contributes to regional and national magazines and newsletters, writing on a wide variety of topics including food, farming, health, renewable energy, and running a small business.